tmeasday/meteor-router/README.md

 ## NOTE

-0.5.4 is the last (non bugfix) release of router.
+Note that the router package is **deprecated**.
 Work has now shifted to [Iron Router](https://github.com/EventedMind/meteor-iron-router).
 Please consider using IR instead of Router on new projects!

 ## Installation